Wallace Van Jackson

 Wallace Van Jackson (May 6, 1900 – December 14, 1982) was an American librarian and civil rights activist.
 He was the director of several academic libraries over his career and was respected for developing collections that promoted the history of African Americans; he was also instrumental in creating reference services and building library collections for multiple libraries in Africa.
 Van Jackson was part of a group that successfully challenged voter discrimination against African Americans in 1944 in Atlanta, Georgia.

 Early life and education

 Wallace Van Jackson was born in Richmond, Virginia on May 6, 1900.

-In 1934 he received bachelor's degrees from Virginia Union University and a library science degree from Hampton Institute.
+In 1934 he earned bachelor's degrees from Virginia Union University and a library science degree from Hampton Institute.
 The following year he earned a Masters of Arts in library science from the University of Michigan.
 He also studied at the University of Chicago Graduate Library School from 1939 to 1941.